 - Neoprene dive socks – if your little ones have problems with the rub from their fins, they may also like to wear dive socks too.
 This thin layer of neoprene can provide them with an invaluable extra layer of protection.
 Also helpful for exploring rocky areas and crossing shelly beaches.

 - Underwater Action Camera – once they’ve discovered the joy of exploring beneath the surface they’ll want to capture the action.
 No need for expensive GoPros, these kids underwater action cameras are perfect for little hands learning to shoot and film their own adventures.

 So now you’ve got yourself properly kitted out with an appropriate kids snorkeling set, where should you go?

 Head on over here we have a super detailed guide to the best family snorkeling destinations around the world

-The tropics are, of, course, the best places to go snorkeling so many destinations in the Caribbean and Pacific ISlands feature heavily – along with suggestions for Hawaii, South East Asia, the Red Sea & Meditteranean.
+The tropics are, of, course, the best places to go snorkeling so many destinations in the Caribbean and Pacific Islands feature heavily – along with suggestions for Hawaii, South East Asia, the Red Sea & Mediterranean.

 Failing which, there’s no harm in enjoying your snorkel kit in your home pool!
 It’s a great way to build up your child’s confidence before they hit open water.